lqb2/lqb2.github.io/_posts/2018-6-24-facilitation-resources.md

 1. What one thing would you like to learn how to cook?
 1. Who are your role models?
 1. What is the most significant problem facing the world?

+## other good questions

+1. share something that consistently makes you laugh
+2. share your favorite poem and why that's the one